Browser Runtime

 Cross-Tab Coordination

-When a user opens multiple tabs of your site simultaneously, the SDK prevents duplicate fingerprint submissions:
+When a visitor opens several tabs of your site at once, the SDK makes sure they’re only assessed once:

-- Only one tab performs the expensive collection
+- Only one tab does the real work

-- Other tabs wait and share the result
+- The other tabs wait and share that result

 This happens automatically — no configuration needed.